 The goal of the court is to come to a decision that is in the best interests of the child.
 There are a number of factors that the court will consider to achieve this end, including, but not limited to:

 - The relationship between the parents

 - The child’s preference, if mature enough to make an informed decision

 Every situation is unique, and there are no clear-cut rules when it comes to the court’s decision in these matters.
 Ultimately, the court’s goal is to create an arrangement that will allow the child to enjoy a continuing relationship with both of their parents, no matter how much distance is between them.

 San Diego Family Law Experts® with 200+ Years Experience

 Child custody law can be challenging, especially when relocation is involved.
 It is important to put an attorney on your side who is experienced in these matters and who can help you resolve your custody matter efficiently and as favorably as possible.
-If you are a parent on either end of a move away case, we encourage you to get in touch with a San Diego family law attorney at Moore, Schulman & Moore, APC.
+If you are a parent on either end of a move away case, we encourage you to get in touch with a San Diego move away lawyer at Moore, Schulman & Moore, APC.

 David Schulman is a Rock Star!!- Scott M.